Eric Almond

 About Eric

-Through unlearning religious indoctrination, Eric also brings a spiritual lens to therapy for those who desire it —drawing from meditation and tarot to help clients access intuition, find deeper meaning, and reconnect with their own inner guidance.
-He believes in honoring each client’s spiritual experience, and welcomes conversations about identity, belief, purpose, and the parts of us that want something more than survival.
+Eric also brings a spiritual lens to therapy that draws from meditation and tarot to help clients access intuition, find deeper meaning, and reconnect with their own inner guidance.
+He believes in honoring each client’s spiritual experience, and welcomes conversations about identity, belief, and purpose.

 Eric believes that healing doesn't always need to be heavy.
-He brings humor into the room—not as a distraction, but as a reminder that even in our darkest moments, we can still find light.
+He brings humor to therapy as a reminder that even in our darkest moments, we can still find light.
 Laughter can be sacred, too.

 Eric might be the right therapist for you if…